HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 What are FODMAPs foods?

-The term FODMAP stands for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols” Certain foods are classed as FODMAPs meaning that they are poorly absorbed by the body, which may result in IBS-type symptoms such as abdominal pain and bloating.
+The term FODMAP stands for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols” Certain foods are classed as FODMAPs, meaning that they are poorly absorbed by the body, which may result in IBS-type symptoms such as abdominal pain and bloating.

-High FODMAP foods, such as onion and garlic, are common foods which the gut finds difficult to digest.
-Discovering and, most importantly, understanding your own personal thresholds of a certain ingredient may ensure you make the best dietary choices in order to optimize your diet, take control of your bloating and quality of life.
+High FODMAP foods, such as onion and garlic, are common foods that the gut finds difficult to digest.
+Discovering and, most importantly, understanding your own personal thresholds of a certain ingredient may ensure you make the best dietary choices in order to optimize your diet, and take control of your bloating and quality of life.

 The market for food intolerance tests is heavily saturated due to an increased demand for interest in health and well-being.
 That’s why it’s important for you, the reader, to make sure you make well-informed choices when it comes to purchasing a food sensitivity test.